vacp2p/rfc/waku.md

 ### Waku-Whisper bridging

-`waku/0` and `shh/6` are different DevP2P subprotocols.
-In order to achieve backwards compatibility, bridging is required.
-It works as follows.
+`waku/0` and `shh/6` are different DevP2P subprotocols, however they share the same data format making their envelopes compatible.
+This means we can bridge the protocols naively, this works as follows.

 **Roles:**
 - Waku client A, only Waku capability